 Yes, this is where a skateboard aesthetic appeal comes from.
 But, in spite of its spectrum of eye-catching colors and designs, the main function of the grip tape is to keep a rider’s feet secure on the skateboard through its rough surface.
 Weighing only 0.1 kg, you attach this thin hardware to the deck just like an adhesive tape.

 A skateboard’s wheels are made of urethane plastic, known for its elasticity and durability.
 Just like in deck selection, you choose a wheel’s size based on your skateboarding style.

 Ranging from 200 up to 250 grams, you should opt for smaller wheels if you love doing flips and other tricks with your skateboard.
 Meanwhile, for those who enjoy street skateboarding and more stable rides, bigger and harder wheels are the more practical choice.

 Your skateboard needs 8 bearings for its 4 wheels to function efficiently, with each one weighing approximately 12 up to 14 grams.
 These small discs are either made from steel or ceramic, with the latter stronger and lighter than the former.

 Bearings support the wheels on the axle as they roll on the ground or other surfaces.
 The lighter the bearings, the faster a wheel rolls.

 Among all skateboard parts, trucks are the strongest, heaviest at more or less 350 grams, and the most important.
 Attached underneath the deck with the wheels, these are the hardware that carry the weights of both skateboard and rider.
-Not only that, these parts are designed to efficiently absorb skateboarding pressures and impacts.
+Not only that, these parts are designed to absorb skateboarding pressures and impacts efficiently.